jacobzhang22/efficient-inference-system/README.md

 - **decode ms/token** shows whether a policy is keeping the decode path efficient under load
 - **fragmentation** shows how much reserved paged-KV memory is not currently live request state

-The current branch does not include the generated batching PNGs or CSVs, so this README intentionally avoids embedding broken image links or restating exact scheduler numbers that cannot be revalidated locally.
 To regenerate the scheduler figures, run:

 ```bash
 python experiments/batching/run_all.py